 You may wonder just what you can expect in terms of withdrawal symptoms.
 You may wonder how long it will take for them to end.
 Every detox timeline is different depending on the drugs involved and your individual brain and body chemistry.
 However you can learn a little bit about common symptoms and recovery timelines.

 You can learn more by reaching out to Black Bear Lodge or other holistic treatment providers.
 Begin your recovery with a complete assessment and professional discussion about expectations and experiences.

 No two recovery experiences are the same.
 However you will likely experience some of the more common Ambien withdrawal symptoms.

 - Skin flushing

 If you’d like to know more about how you can recover from an Ambien addiction, or you have a family member who needs this kind of help, please call us at Black Bear Lodge.
-We can explain how detox works, and we can even arrange for your admission to our program.
-Just call and we’ll tell you more.
+We can explain how detox works and what you can expect from the recovery process.
+We can help you develop a treatment timeline and even arrange for your admission to our program.
+Call 706-914-2327 and learn more today.